 Discuss Potential Side Effects

 Some people can consume any type of strain available, but others have to be careful which strain category they use.
-For instance, those who suffer from anxiety may have an issue with some sativa strains.
+For instance, some people may have an issue with some sativa strains causing unwanted effects.

 It’s similar to someone who has an issue with taking ibuprofen.
 You assume everyone takes it, but a few can’t and may not realize that they aren’t the only ones.
 By reading through others’ subjective experiences with certain strains and categories, a potential user can work through some of this trial-and-error vicariously and save themselves quite the headache down the line.